 Frequently Asked Questions (F.A.Q.)#

-5. How do you consider uncertainty in a neural network training?
+4. How do you consider noisy objectives for example the variability of a neural network training?

 What is num_workers?#